Nicolas Iljine: Memories of Baku (2013)

 Other hosts at the event included the Britain Azerbaijan Business Council and Asia House.
 Beyond English, it was also released in Russian. in 2018 he published Memories of Tiflis.

 Memberships, awards

 In September 2006, Iljine was awarded the Order of Friendship, on order signed by President Vladimir Putin.
 He is a founding member of the Board of Trustees of the Kandinsky Prize, and is an honorary member of the Russian Academy of Arts.
 He has received honors in Venice, as documented by Artnet.com.
 He is also a member of the Paris Council of Emperor Alexander III for developing cultural and political ties between Russia and France.
 As of 2014 he is on the board for the Society of Historians of East European, Eurasian, and Russian Art and Architecture.

 Personal life

 Iljine has been married to his wife Christa since 1964, and together they have two grown children and two granddaughter.
-He Resides in Frankfurt am Main.
 A citizen of both France and Russia, since the early 1970s he has lived in the German city of Frankfurt, where he resided as of 2013.